 While it's important to follow steps to reduce the chance of catching a virus, the steps aren't foolproof.
 Therefore it's a good idea to keep the immune system functioning well.
 If the immune system is strong, it will be able to destroy many viruses.

-A healthy lifestyle boosts the immune system.
+A healthy lifestyle boosts immunity.
 A good diet that emphasizes a wide variety of whole, unprocessed foods and is low in sugar will be a big aid to improving and maintaining immunity.
-Moderate and regular exercise has been shown to boost immunity, while smoking lowers it.
+Moderate and regular exercise has been shown to boost the immune system, while smoking weakens it.
 Getting adequate sleep and taking steps to relieve stress can also help the immune system to function efficiently.

-Although following a healthy lifestyle isn't a guarantee that we won't get sick, it can certainly boost the odds.
+Although following a healthy lifestyle isn't a guarantee that we won't get sick, it can certainly improve the odds.
 It also increases the chance that any infection that we experience will be mild instead of serious.
-Since another of its benefits is to reduce the chance of other diseases besides infections, it a good idea to follow a healthy lifestyle whenever possible.
+Since another of its benefits is to reduce the chance of other diseases besides infections, it's a good idea to follow a healthy lifestyle whenever possible.

 © 2013 Linda Crampton